DNB Arena (Stavanger): Facilities

 DNB Arena is located at Madlaveien, next to the Oilers' old venue Stavanger Ishall (also known as Siddishallen).
 The area has a capacity for 4,500 spectators during ice hockey matches and 6,000 during concerts, including 36 executive boxes.
 The rink measures 26 by 60 m, the standard for the National Hockey League and narrower than the standard of the International Ice Hockey Federation, which is normally used in Norway.
 The structure has a floor area of 16500 m2 and was designed by Arkitektkontoret Jobb.
 It is named for DNB, a Norwegian banking group.

 Seats are softened with textiles and the club has chosen to not color the venue in their team colors to keep focus on the playing field and make it easier for the venue to be used for other events.
 The sound system cost NOK 8 million and was delivered by Bose and Electrocompaniet.
 The concessionaires do not accept cash; only cards and prepaid cashless systems are accepted.

 Events

 Oilers hosted Group E of the 2012–13 IIHF Continental Cup.
 Played between 23 and 25 November, the group was contested between Oilers, Belarus' Metallurg Zhlobin, Poland's KH Sanok and the winner of Group C, Beibarys Atyrau.
 The venue is scheduled to host Group A of the 2013 IIHF Women's World Championship Division I between 7 and 14 April.
 In addition to Norway, the tournament will feature Austria, Denmark, Japan, Latvia and Slovakia.
 Scheduled concerts are Brad Paisley on 11 November 2012 and Mark Knopfler on 13 June 2013.
 The venue will along with other halls be used to host future Offshore Northern Seas trade fairs.

+It hosted group stages of the 2013 IIHF Women's World Championship Division I and the 2023 World Women's Handball Championship.